wkok/re-frame-crux/README.md

 Key arguments:
 - `:doc`             Map corresponding to the document.
 (The `:crux.db/id` key is optional, if not provided, a UUID will be injected)
 - `:valid-time`      Optional.
-Example: "2017-01-20" See: https://opencrux.com/reference/transactions.html#valid-times
+Example: `#inst "1985-04-12"` See: https://opencrux.com/reference/transactions.html#valid-times
 - `:end-valid-time`  Optional.
-Example: "2017-01-20" See: https://opencrux.com/reference/transactions.html#valid-times
+Example: `#inst "1985-04-12"` See: https://opencrux.com/reference/transactions.html#valid-times
-- `:on-success`      Function or re-frame event vector to be dispatched.
+- `:on-success`      Function or re-frame event vector to be dispatched with the result in EDN.
 - `:on-failure`      Function or re-frame event vector to be dispatched.

 Example FX: